philc/book-notes/creativity inc - ed catmull.md

     providing room for it to grow."
   * Creativity in isolation doesn't work
     * "I know some people who like to keep their gem completely to themselves while they polish it.
-      But allowing this kind of behavior isn't protection.
+      But allowing this kind of behavior isn't productive.
 In fact, it can be the opposite: a failure to protect your employees from themselves.
 Because if history is any guide, some are diligently trying to polish a brick."
   * The Beast is a productive force, eliciting progress and engagement with the real world.